kavir1698/AnalyzeImageMetadata.jl/README.md

 # Installation

 This package works with Julia 1.0.
-Clone it as follows:
+Clone like this:

 ```
 git clone https://github.com/kavir1698/AnalyzeImageMetadata.jl.git